frankCashabamba/gestiqcloud/workers/README.md

 # Edge Gateway (Cloudflare Worker)

 This Worker fronts the backend API with restrictive CORS, cookie hardening and request ID propagation.
-It is intended to be routed at `api.gestiqcloud.com/*`.
+In the current setup it is routed at `admin.gestiqcloud.com/api/*` (Admin) and `www.gestiqcloud.com/api/*` (Tenant).
+The upstream API runs on Render.

 ## Prerequisites
 - Cloudflare account + zone `gestiqcloud.com`